Sangam literature

-On their significance, Zvelebil quotes A. K. Ramanujan, "In their antiquity and in their contemporaneity, there is not much else in any Indian literature equal to these quiet and dramatic Tamil poems.
-In their values and stances, they represent a mature classical poetry: passion is balanced by courtesy, transparency by ironies and nuances of design, impersonality by vivid detail, austerity of line by richness of implication.
-These poems are not just the earliest evidence of the Tamil genius.
-The Tamils, in all their 2,000 years of literary effort, wrote nothing better."
-The Sangam literature also includes Buddhism and Jainism epics.

-Nomenclature and tradition
+The Eighteen Greater Texts (Patiṉeṇmēlkaṇakku), along with the Tamil grammar work Tolkappiyam, are collectively considered as Sangam literature.
+These texts are classified into the Ettuttokai (Eight Anthologies) and Pattupattu (Ten Idylls).
+They encompass both Akam (interior) themes, focusing on personal emotions and love, and Puram (exterior) themes, emphasizing heroism, ethics, and societal values.
+Notable works include Akananuru (400 love poems), Purananuru (400 heroic poems), Kurunthogai (short love poems), and Natrinai (poems set in five landscapes).
+The Pattuppāṭṭu highlights specific regions and rulers, with works like Malaipadukadam and Perumpanarrupadai serving as guides to wealth and prosperity.

+The Sangam literature fell into obscurity for much of the 2nd millennium CE but was preserved by monasteries near Kumbakonam.
+These texts were rediscovered and compiled in the 19th century by Tamil scholars, notably Mahamahopadhyaya Dr. U.V.
+Swaminatha Iyer.
+Over five decades, Iyer undertook extensive travels to locate palm-leaf manuscripts, leading to the revival of ancient Tamil history, including insights into the Chera, Chola, and Pandya kingdoms, Tamil chieftains such as Pari, and the rich descriptions of Sangam landscapes and culture.

+Legendary Tamil Sangams

+The Tamil tradition and legends link it to three legendary literary gatherings around Madurai and Kapāṭapuram: the first lasted over 4,440 years, the second over 3,700 years, and the third over 1,850 years.
+Scholars consider this Tamil tradition-based chronology as ahistorical and mythical.

 Sangam literally means "gathering, meeting, fraternity, academy".
 According to David Shulman, a scholar of Tamil language and literature, the Tamil tradition believes that the Sangam literature arose in distant antiquity over three periods, each stretching over many millennia.
 The first has roots in the Hindu deity Shiva, his son Murugan, Kubera as well as 545 sages including the famed Rigvedic poet Agastya.
 The first academy, states the legend, extended over four millennia and was located far to the south of modern city of Madurai, a location later "swallowed up by the sea", states Shulman.
 The second academy, also chaired by a very long-lived Agastya, was near the eastern seaside Kapāṭapuram and lasted three millennia.
 This was swallowed by floods.
 From the second Sangam, states the legend, the Akattiyam and the Tolkāppiyam survived and guided the third Sangam scholars.

 A prose commentary by Nakkiranar – likely about the eighth century CE – describes this legend.
 The earliest known mention of the Sangam legend, however, appears in Tirupputtur Tantakam by Appar in about the seventh century CE, while an extended version appears in the twelfth-century Tiruvilaiyatal puranam by Perumparrap Nampi.
 The legend states that the third Sangam of 449 poet scholars worked over 1,850 years in northern Madurai (Pandyan kingdom).
 He lists six anthologies of Tamil poems (later a part of Ettuttokai):